seemslegit42/grimOS/services/README_GRPC.md

-# gRPC Integration Guide for Grimoire OS Microservices
+# gRPC Integration Guide for grimOS Microservices

-This guide provides detailed instructions for implementing and using gRPC for inter-service communication in the Grimoire OS platform.
+This guide provides detailed instructions for implementing and using gRPC for inter-service communication in the grimOS platform.

 ## Overview

-The Grimoire OS platform uses gRPC for efficient, type-safe, synchronous communication between microservices.
+The grimOS platform uses gRPC for efficient, type-safe, synchronous communication between microservices.
 This implementation includes:

 1. Protocol Buffer (protobuf) definitions for service APIs
 2. Generated Python gRPC server and client code